 As previously explained, COIs and bottleneck percentages are probability estimates based on pedigree analysis.
 They are not actual hard data, and because of the way genetic material is passed between generations packaged into chromosomes, the estimates can vary from reality and dogs can be more or less diverse than their pedigree information might suggest.
 There is also the possible issue of pedigrees containing accidental error, or occasionally deliberate fraud, and the possibility of bottlenecks that occurred before the breed was officially recognised and pedigree records began, since poodles and similar water-dog types were a landrace breed and existed before the formal concept of breeds was created.
 For all these reasons, we have been assisting with research into DNA analysis with our poodles.
 In 2014, we sent mouth swabs from our dogs along with a number of other dogs in the UK whose pedigree analysis suggested they might be unusual to the USA as part of a study at the University California Davis.
 The data derived from the study was used to develop a genetic profile of the breed.
 For some years before this, we had also been sending DNA to the 'mydogdna' Genoscoper study, and the dogs we have submitted are available to view on their website.
-These studies are among the first of their kind to look at poodle diversity on the molecular level, and provide hard data on how heterozygous individual dogs and puppies from potential matings are likely to be, and thus are give an estimate of these factors based on actual DNA markers rather than probabilty to complement probability-based estimates such as COI and %Wycliffe.
+These studies are among the first of their kind to look at poodle diversity on the molecular level, and provide estimates based on hard data on how heterozygous individual dogs and puppies from potential matings are likely to be, which can be used to complement probability-based estimates such as COI and %Wycliffe.